-On Maui, plan to wake up early to see the sunrise at Haleakala National Park, drive the curvy Road to Hana, go whale watching (in the winter months), and relax at the idyllic golden-sandy beaches of Napili Bay and Kaanapali Beach.
+On Maui, plan to wake up early to see the sunrise at Haleakala National Park, drive the curvy Road to Hana, go whale watching (in the winter months), snorkel at Molokini and Turtle Town, and relax at the idyllic golden-sandy beaches of Napili Bay and Kaanapali Beach.

 While on Oahu you can choose from hanging out in Honolulu and Waikiki, paying your respects at Pearl Harbor, hiking up Diamond Head, relaxing on Lanikai Beach, and/or snorkeling at Hanauma Bay (my favorite).

 On Kauai, your time will revolve around the rugged Na Pali coastline, with a helicopter ride to see it from above, a snorkel tour to see it from water, and hiking the first few miles of the 11-mile Kalalau Trail (no permit required for this section).

 For the Honeymooners: Romance in Kauai, Maui, and Lanai

 Hawaii is the epitome of romance.
 With its abundance of spectacular sunsets, private swimming holes, lush rainforests, and exotic, tropical beaches, I can see why so many honeymooners choose Hawaii as their first trip as husband and wife.

 As newlyweds, you probably don’t wanna run amongst the families and young kids.
 Plan your Hawaii island hopping adventure to include lots of private beach time, hiking to secluded and not-as-popular waterfalls, splurge on private excursions (sunset boat ride, anyone?), and opt for that couples massage on the beach you so want and deserve (planning a wedding is hard work, ya’ll).